YADZhao/data-bootcamp-final-project/README.md

 # data-bootcamp-final-project

+The Readme File

-This project was completed by insert full name here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2019.
+This project was completed by Dominique Zhao Yuanan in partial fulfilment of ECON-UB.0232, Data Bootcamp, Spring 2019.

 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have: Clearly acknowledged the work and efforts of others when submitting written work as our own.
 The incorporation of the work of others–including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or paraphrasing thereof– has been fully and appropriately referenced using notations both in the text and the bibliography.